GrowthTech2023/GhostMe/Team_manual.md

 - `Dashboard.js`: This component will display the main dashboard to the user.
 It will show the list of uploaded videos and their status (transcribed, captioned, scheduled for posting, etc.).
 It will also provide options to navigate to other parts of the application.

 - `VideoUploader.js`: This component will allow the user to upload a video.
 It will provide a file input to select the video file, and a form to input the video details.
-When the video is uploaded, it will call the video upload route in the backend.
+When the video is uploaded, it will call the video upload route in the server.

 - `VideoEditor.js`: This component will allow the user to add a prompt to a video and review/edit the AI-generated captions.
 It will provide a text input for the prompt and a text area for the captions.
-It will call the appropriate routes in the backend to generate and edit the captions.
+It will call the appropriate routes in the server to generate and edit the captions.

 - `PostScheduler.js`: This component will allow the user to schedule a video for posting.
 It will provide options to select the posting time and the social media platforms.
-It will call the appropriate route in the backend to schedule the video.
+It will call the appropriate route in the server to schedule the video.

 ========================================================================================================================================================================================================================================================================================================================================================================================================